ix-ax/AXOpen/docfx/articles/data/README.md

 ### Data exchange object

 We will also need to add our data entity variable, which contains the data that we want to exchange between PLC and the repository.
-This variable must be annotated with `DataEntityAttribute`.
+This variable must be annotated with `AxoDataEntityAttribute` and   `#ix-generic:TOnline` and `#ix-generic:TPlain as POCO` attributes that provide type information for the data exchange.

 > [!IMPORTANT]
-> `DataEntityAttribute` must be attributed to only one member `AxoDataExchange` object and is used to locate data object that contains data to be exchanged between PLC and the target repository.
+> `AxoDataEntityAttribute`, `#ix-generic:TOnline` and `#ix-generic:TPlain as POCO` must be attributed to only one member `AxoDataExchange` object and is used to locate data object that contains data to be exchanged between PLC and the target repository.
 An exception is thrown when `DataEntityAttribute` is missing or multiple members have the annotation.

 > [!IMPORTANT]